Users eager to get their hands on an iPhone may have June 29 circled on their calendars to mark the

 As with many specifics about the iPhone, the details on just when and how developers will be able to create programs for the mobile device are still up in the air.
 Chief among the questions: Will Apple release a developers’ kit for the iPhone?
 Next week’s

-in San Francisco figures to shed some light on that issue, with the
+Worldwide Developers Conference in San Francisco figures to shed some light on that issue, with the New York Times

 Sling Media, makers of the Slingbox video-streaming product.
 Sling has created remote SlingPlayer applications for cell phones running the Windows Mobile and Palm operating systems.